Last Updated on August 15, 2022 by melissanreynolds

 Prefer to listen?

-Chronic fatigue is defined as profound fatigue lasting six months or more.
+Chronic Fatigue Syndrome is defined as profound fatigue lasting six months or more.
 For loads more detail, see this article.
+With key symptoms such as post-exertion malaise, orthostatic intolerance, trouble sleeping, brain fog and more.

 It is NOT sleepiness, tiredness caused by too many late nights or anything else the next person on the street experiences.
 (It is frustrating when a person unaffected by chronic fatigue says, “me too” when a person with chronic fatigue tells them they are exhausted – at least they can go get a few good night’s sleep and be fine.
 This is ongoing for the person with chronic fatigue).